Tetrax-10/stash-plugin-builder/README.md

 npm run build
 ```

-The plugin will be built in your `stash plugins folder`.
+_The plugin will be built in your `stash plugins folder`.
 Reload `stash`, and the plugin should be listed in the `Plugins tab`.
-If not, try clicking `Reload plugins` button and reload again.
+If not, try clicking `Reload plugins` button and reload again._

 </br>

-#### 3. Watch plugin
+### 3. Watch plugin

-Run this npm command and reload your stash just once to connect `stash-plugin-builder` and `stash`
+Run this npm command and reload `stash` just once to connect `stash-plugin-builder` and `stash`

 ```sh
 npm run watch
 ```

-Just saving the source code file will auto build and reload stash.
+_Just saving the source code file will auto build and reload stash._

 </br>

-#### 4. Build plugin for distribution
+### 4. Build plugin for distribution

 ```sh
 npm run build-dist
 ```

-This will build the plugin and output the distributable plugin to the `dist` folder.
-You can change this folder in `package.json`.
+_This will build the plugin and output the distributable plugin to the `dist` folder.
+You can change this folder in `package.json`._

 </br>

-## settings.yml
+## settings.yml structure

-The `npx create-stash-plugin` command should create a basic `settings.yml` file.
-However, if you desire advanced configuration, please follow this structure.
+The `npx create-stash-plugin` command should generate a basic `settings.yml`.
+However, if you wish to configure advanced settings, please adhere to this structure.
+The `settings.yml` follows the same format as the [official plugin yml](https://docs.stashapp.cc/in-app-manual/plugins/#plugin-configuration-file-format) format, except few changes.
+See the example below:

 ```yml
 id: MyPlugin